About JCWSA & Frequently Asked Questions

 The JCWSA was created as a political subdivision of the State of Georgia by an act of the Georgia General Assembly in 1986 to facilitate providing water and sewer service to citizens of Jackson County.
 The JCWSA is governed by a 5-member board of directors, each of whom must reside in Jackson County, and each is appointed by the board of commissioners of Jackson County.
 Members serve staggered 3-year terms without compensation for a period not to exceed 9-years.
 An Authority member can not be reappointed after 3 consecutive terms without at least one year of inactive status.
 Currently, the board members are:

-• Dylan Wilbanks, Chairman
+• Christopher Nichols, Chairman

-• Christopher Nichols, Vice-Chair
+• Tommy Benton, Vice-Chair

 • Kevin Poe